paultopia/techuplaw/content/tutorials/infosec.md

 ## Human Vulnerability

+Human psychology---your own, and that of your staff---is a big threat to your and your clients' information and money.
+The urge to respond hastily to manufactured urgency, to be polite and not treat people as suspicious, to follow the orders of apparent authority---these are all qualities that attackers can exploit.

-A lot of real-world data breaches happen not because someone found a hole in your e-mail server, but because someone convinced your associate, or your paralegal, or you, that they were the client's vice president and you need to send them the financial documents at this e-mail right now, hurry, urgent!
+A lot of real-world data breaches happen not because someone found a hole in your e-mail server, but because someone convinced your associate, or your paralegal, or you, that they were the client's vice president and you need to send them the financial documents at this e-mail right now, hurry, crisis!
 That is, [they happen because of human vulnerabilities rather than because of computer vulnerabilities](http://smbc-comics.com/comic/2012-02-20), or, in infosec person lingo, "[social engineering](https://www.amazon.com/Art-Deception-Controlling-Element-Security/dp/076454280X)".

 The ABA is on the case of this one too.
 See comment 18 to rule 1.6: